 - Library Media Assistant

 - Library Circulation Assistant

-There were about 104,300 jobs for Clerical Library Assistant in 2016 (in the United States).
+In the United States, there were 104,300 jobs for Clerical Library Assistant in 2016.
 New jobs are being produced at a rate of 9.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,800 new jobs for Clerical Library Assistant by 2026.
 The BLS estimates 16,300 yearly job openings in this field.

 The states with the most job growth for Clerical Library Assistant are Utah, Nevada, and Texas.
 Watch out if you plan on working in Rhode Island, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.

 Average Clerical Library Assistants Salary